Oatmeal Molasses Bread Recipe

 - 1/3 cup warm water (110° to 115°)

 - 1/2 cup molasses

-- Punch dough down.
-Turn onto a lightly floured surface; divide in half.
-Shape into loaves.
-Place in two 9-in. x 5-in. loaf pans coated with cooking spray.
+- 4. Punch dough down; divide in half.
+Shape into two loaves and place in greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 1 hour.

-- Bake at 350° for 40-45 minutes or until golden brown.
+- 5. Meanwhile, preheat oven to 375°.
+Bake 40 minutes or until bread sounds hollow when tapped.
 Remove from pans to cool on wire racks.
-Brush with melted butter.
-Yield: 2 loaves (16 slices each).
+Yield: 2 loaves.